 When my first son was old enough, we signed him up for little league.
 During the first couple of years his coaches were average guys.
 They lacked the ability to teach the kids that had the most difficulty.
 So, during those years, I worked with my son on hitting and catching.
 I told him repeatedly that the most important thing to do was to "watch the ball all the way to the bat."
 He'd say, "Sure dad" or words to that effect.

 After those initial years, my son got a coach that really knew how to train kids to play.
-After one of his training sessions my son ran over to us very excited.
+After one of his training sessions my son ran over to us extremely excited.
 I asked him why he was so excited.
 He said, "The coach taught me how to hit."
 I asked, "How's that?"
 My son replied, "You just got to watch the ball all the way to the bat."